Photography

 Phone Cameras

 I have had a number of smart phones over the years.
-The technology has improved to the point that most people don’t bother with a separate point and shoot camera anymore.
+The technology of smartphones and their cameras has improved to the point that most people don’t bother with a separate camera anymore.
 I currently (2024) have a Samsung Galaxy S22 Ultra which produces brilliant photos, but they are nowhere near a match for a full frame DSLR.
 I do use my phone’s camera if I don’t have my DSLR with me, or if I want to take a photo to share with someone immediately.
 There are definitely some advantages to using the phone camera.